denuvosanctuary/idSaveDataResigner-GUI/README.md

    - For **Decrypt/Encrypt**: Enter your Steam ID (Old/Save SteamID)
    - For **Resign**: Enter both the original Steam ID and the target Steam ID
 5. **Process**: Click the process button to start the operation

+- It also adds an "INFO.txt" file inside your processed showcasing what you just did.

 ### Settings Tab
 - **Output Folder**: Set your preferred output directory